smilee02/aid-editor/README.md

 ### Note

-Or you can try the index.html existent
+You can try the existent index.html

 At the moment make sure you are running chrome using _--disable-web-security_